papivot/pace-docs/PKS Scaling.md

 Checking the number of pods -
 > `kubectl get pods `

-should give an output similar to this with upto 10 php-apache pods created.
+should give an output similar to this with up to 10 php-apache pods created.
 ```shell
 NAME                              READY   STATUS    RESTARTS   AGE
 load-generator-557649ddcd-b6fhh   1/1     Running   0          12m